ocpi/ocpi/bo_locations_and_evses.md

 # _Locations and EVSEs_ business object

-*General description of the business object*

-The location object lives in the operators backend system.
+The location and EVSE objects live in the operators backend system.
+They describe the charging locations of that operator.